Deleting Amazon S3 objects - Amazon Simple Storage Service

 Deleting Amazon S3 objects

 You can delete one or more objects directly from Amazon S3 using the Amazon S3 console, Amazon SDKs, Amazon Command Line Interface (Amazon CLI), or REST API.
-Because all objects in your S3 bucket incur storage costs, you should delete objects that you no longer need.
 For example, if you're collecting log files, it's a good idea to delete them when they're no longer needed.
-You can set up a lifecycle rule to automatically delete objects such as log files.
-For more information, see Setting a lifecycle configuration on a bucket.
+You can set up an S3 Lifecycle rule to automatically delete objects such as log files.

 • Delete a single object – Amazon S3 provides the DELETE (DeleteObject) API operation that you can use to delete one object in a single HTTP request.